-The RADIALcvt is a multi-parallel power path type of continuously variable transmission (CVT), that consists of only one steel-on-steel friction drive interface in each path.
+The RADIALcvt is a multi-parallel power path type of continuously variable transmission (CVT), that consists of only one steel-on-steel traction drive interface in each path.

-RADIALcvt features a single friction drive interface in series and at least 6 power split friction drive parallel paths.
-A constant input radius on the friction drive input make it possible to use a constant clamping force which is provided by springs.
+RADIALcvt features a single traction drive interface in series and at least 6 power split traction drive parallel paths.
+A constant input radius on the traction drive input make it possible to use a constant clamping force which is provided by springs.
 Therefore RADIALcvt concept has no hydraulic control system.

 Watch this video to learn more about RADIALcvt.

 With Patents granted and a solid concept and design, VARIBOX CVT Technologies were keen to show, on more than just paper, the benefits of the RADIALcvt.
 And after completing a comprehensive simulation, the benefits are obvious.
 The simulation was completed in May 2017 and shows very promising results, demonstrating the innovation's enormous fundamental advantages over current commercial and known developmental CVT's.

 You can read more about this by clicking through to this news article

 Additionally if you would like to read the detailed white paper on the RADIALcvt simulation, click through to this white paper

 The pure electric vehicle is here to stay and will increase its stepped ratios to 3 and 4 and its market share will grow and development will continue as reported by ZF (Tom, 2014) and Bosch (Beissmann, 2014).
 The primary power source in electric vehicles, the electric motor, however share some disadvantages with the internal combustion engine.
 This includes the fact that the electric motor and its drive/inverter are not equally efficient under different loads and speeds.
 With a typical electric vehicle, electric motor efficiency varies between about 92.5% and about 70% as reported by Antonov plc (David, 2011)